 build_plate

-: Generates a csv or xlsx template for each plate type.
+: Generates a empty csv or xlsx template for each plate type.

 Installation